bravoshota/co-monitor/Readme.txt

 Tasks :
     1. Find and fix the bugs.
 	1.1.
-FIXED: on first record the cpu_usage was logged sometimes as 100%, sometimes as 0%, etc. I found that the CPU performance data query was immediately requested after initialize.
+FIXED CRASH: delete pimpl_.get(); was called in application destructor which was held in smart pointer container 1.2.
+FIXED: on first record the cpu_usage was logged sometimes as 100%, sometimes as 0%, etc. The point was that CPU performance data query was immediately requested after initialize.
 So fixed it like: first log of cpu_usage is always 0, and on every next step the system has enough data to calculate a realistic value.
-	1.2.
+	1.3.
+FIXED: logs were not printed to console output after calling log::set_file(..). added missing add_console_log call in log::init().
+	1.4.
 FIXED: added missing call for PdhCloseQuery on closing the app.
-	1.3.
-FIXED: added missing CTRL cases in closing handler (BOOL WINAPI handler_helper(DWORD type)) 1.4.
-FIXED: changed deprecated array.as_string() to array.serialize() 1.5.
-FIXED: handle error if --logfile run option is indicated but empty value passed 1.6.
-FIXED: added auto_flush=true to boost logger because there is no guarantee that app will log if it is crashed or terminal is terminated.
+	1.5.
+FIXED: added missing CTRL cases in closing handler (BOOL WINAPI handler_helper(DWORD type)) 1.6.
+FIXED: changed deprecated array.as_string() to array.serialize() 1.7.
+FIXED: fixed error when --logfile run option is indicated but empty value passed 1.8.
+FIXED: added auto_flush=true to boost logger because there was no guarantee that app will log any record if either the terminal is closed or the app is crashed.
     2. Implement the new user story to include I/O read and write operation to the end of each entry and write unit tests.
 	2.1.
 DONE: added I/O statistics output for every (active) volume in windows OS. first output record are zeroes and every next output is difference statistics between 2 neighbor logging periods.
 	2.2.
 DONE: implemented UT CheckCollectData to check correctness of calculated collected data. it will check all performance values (including I/O operations)
     3. CrossMonitor.Client/application_client.cpp is implemented poorly.
 Refactor it to follow the best practices.
 	3.1. moved remaining unnecessary implementation lines to "impl" 3.2. added possibility for user to handle collectedData event. it is useful also for writing UT for it.
 	3.3. to keep constructor signature I added default handler for this event.
-The default handler will be used if setting handler is skipped during construction.
+The default handler is used if the handler is not set during construction.

 Prerequisites:
         Visual Studio 2015 for Windows.